-Audium Listens features Bay Area artists in conversation about how they have been affected by the crisis.
-Learn how they are responding, pivoting and growing amid the intense emotion of the times.
+Season 1 of Audium Listens features Bay Area artists in conversation during 2020-21 about how they were affected by the Covid-19 crisis.
+Learn how they responded, pivoted and grew amid the intense emotion of the times.
+Hosted by Dave Shaff.

 For some people, life seemed to come to a standstill during COVID.
 Not multimedia artist Pamela Z, she’s “wading knee-deep in punishing deadlines.”
 Hear about Pamela’s impressive history with music and art, her adaptation to online performances, and her thoughts on the intensity of the past year.
 Find more of her work at pamelaz.com and hear her new album here.
 View the episode’s transcript here.